 I got my middle name from my mom’s best friend, Louise.
 She’s really resilient and smart and tough and has seven kids and is a spectacular woman.
 I was working on a collaboration with some friends and realized I had to come up with a name to put on the tag going inside the bag – and it fit perfectly.
-We’ve been Louise Goods ever since.
+I've been LOUISE ever since.

-Everything we make is designed, cut, channeled, punched, riveted, sewn, and burnished by hand in our studio in Brooklyn, NY, USA.
+Everything I make is designed, cut, channeled, punched, riveted, sewn, and burnished by hand in my studio, currently located in Brooklyn, NY, USA.
 Wallets take 2-6 hours to make, and bags can take 4-20 hours.
-Because of the handmade quality of our work, there will be minor imperfections – we are not machines!
-Our humanity gives us character, which translates to the work we do with leather.
+Because of the handmade quality of my work, there will be minor imperfections – I may be strong, but I'm not a machine!
+My humanity gives me character, which translates to the work I do with leather.

-NEST is cut from American-made veg-tan & harness leather, sourced directly from Wickett & Craig, a tannery in Pennsylvania specializing in vegetable-tanned leathers.
-All of our hides are by-products of the meat-packing industry, and no cows were killed only for their skin.
-Everything is sewn by hand with waxed linen thread, as has been the tradition of leatherworkers for centuries.
+The house collection is cut from American-made veg-tan & English Bridle leather, sourced directly from Wickett & Craig, a tannery in Pennsylvania specializing in vegetable-tanned leathers.
+All of the hides are by-products of the meat-packing industry, and no cows were killed only for their skin.
+Everything is sewn by hand with waxed thread, as has been the tradition of leatherworkers for centuries.
 The stitches made while handsewing are much stronger than the stitches done on a sewing machine.
-We work exclusively with copper rivets, which are set by hand, and are impossible to break.
-They hold forever.
+All of the rivets are hand-set and all of my work is cut by hand.
+No electricity?
+No problem!

-If you want more info on leather, check out our blog and Leather Care section.
-We’re working on posting some how-tos and process shots.
-If you have any questions about leatherwork, don’t hesitate to drop us a line!
+If you want more info on leather, check out the blog and Leather Care sections.
+I'm working on posting some how-tos and process shots.
+If you have any questions about leatherwork, don’t hesitate to drop me a line!

 owner & maker